By: Team M11-3 Since: Jan 2019 Licence: MIT

 -

-: lists all flashcards -
+list: lists all flashcards

 -

-: exits the app-
+exit: exits the app-

 Refer to Section 3, “Features” for details of each command.